GRDC Research Scholarship

 Selection Criteria: are the items against which applications will be evaluated.
 Each criterion is assigned certain points which are summed to rank the applicants in each advertised investment area.

-- applicants who qualify for a Commonwealth funded Research Training Programs scholarship (RTP);
+- applicants who qualify for a Commonwealth funded Research Training Program (RTP) scholarship; and

-- applicants who do not qualify for a RTP but have demonstrated a commitment to grains R&D and are likely to return to the Australian grains industry.
+- applicants who do not qualify for an RTP but have demonstrated a commitment to grains R&D and are likely to pursue a career in the Australian grains industry.

 The eligibility criteria are: